japikas/ctrlx-mosquitto/README.md

 **NB!** This example configuration provides no security and should not be applied in production use.

-Derived from Eclipse Mosquitto github [https://github.com/eclipse/mosquitto](https://github.com/eclipse/mosquitto)
+Project derived from Eclipse Mosquitto github [https://github.com/eclipse/mosquitto](https://github.com/eclipse/mosquitto)

 For any other information, please take a look at Eclipse Mosquitto web site [https://mosquitto.org/](https://mosquitto.org/)